 In the years ahead, we face a trend of strengthening international capital regulations in financial institutions.
-In line with its Business Renewal Plan, instituted at the time of the capital increase in 2008, the center of the Bank's management agenda will henceforth be to enhance the value the Bank will provide as the central financial institution of the cooperative banking system, maintaining its capital at a sufficiently high level, and to ensure a stable returns to its members.
+The center of the Bank's management agenda will henceforth be to enhance the value the Bank will provide as the central financial institution of the cooperative banking system, maintaining its capital at a sufficiently high level, and to ensure a stable return to its members.

-The Bank is rated by the two leading credit rating agencies in the United States-Standard & Poor's and Moody's Investors Service-and has received top-tier ratings among Japanese financial institutions.
+The Bank is rated by the two leading credit rating agencies in the United States-Standard & Poor's and Moody's Investors Service-and have received top-tier ratings among Japanese financial institutions.
 One of the main factors supporting these ratings is the strong capital base afforded by the membership of the cooperative system.